floweredscarf/su25/policies/index.md

 The National Suicide Prevention Lifeline is a 24-hour number any student or faculty/staff person can call to speak with someone about suicide: (800) 273-TALK (8255).

-More resources can be found under our [Resources tab](../resources/support/index.md).
+More resources can be found under our [Resources tab](../resources#student-support-resources).

-If you're experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, [you can set up a meeting with us here]({{site.links.student_support_meetings}}).

 ### Accommodation